Site Overlay

 • and only after that, where relevant, a context- or regime-dependent enrichment.

 That aligns with the RCF-AI setup.
-The dike cost application explicitly includes an explainability layer with a waterfall chart and top contributing factors.
+The dyke cost application explicitly includes an explainability layer with a waterfall chart and top contributing factors.
 Users can therefore see which features push a prediction upward or downward.
 As a result, the model does not remain stuck at black-box output.
 It becomes a testable system for decision support.

 A second mistake in many AI and modelling discussions is that “more context” is automatically seen as better.
 That is not always true.
 Context models are useful, but only if they add something on top of the empirical core.
 That added value must also be visible in validation.

-That is exactly why the regime-based approach in the land price risk tool is substantively relevant.
+That is exactly why the regime-based approach in land price risk is substantively relevant.
 There, context is not only added theoretically.
 A regime-based approach is explicitly used, and its added value is assessed through out-of-sample backtests.
 That is the right order: first an empirical core, then add context only insofar as it actually holds up.

 In that light, a system such as RCF-AI is interesting.
 It combines the strongest elements of AI with an empirical anchor.
 It does not replace Reference Class Forecasting with black-box AI, but strengthens it through better comparability, explainability, and validated context modelling.